STAT540-UBC/seminar-10/sm10_supervisedLearning.md

 try in the test data.
 However, remember that this CV results depend on the first split of the data we did.
 Thus, we need to repeat this CV

-**Exercise 1** (not marked): perform 100 runs of this CV before selecting a model to test!
+**Exercise 1**: perform 100 runs of this CV before selecting a model to test!
 We can do this by running different random splits using the `splitData` function we created without a seed, and selecting the best average error across each run of CV.
 Add at least one rule to select data for use in the underlying models, such as a P value threshold for genes selected in limma rather than just the top 50 genes by P value, or a different cost for the SVM model.

 ``` r
 # your code here
 ```

-**Exercise 2** (not marked): Use AUC as a criteria to select a model based on the training data!
+**Exercise 2**: Use AUC as a criteria to select a model based on the training data!
 Tip: extract the predicted probabilities from each method and use the calculateAUC function defined below:

 ``` r
 require(ROCR)